rails/rails/guides/source/constant_autoloading_and_reloading.md

 WHERE "polygons"."type" IN ("Rectangle")
 ```

-That is not a bug in Active Record, as we saw above the query does include all
-*known* descendants of `Rectangle`.
+That is not a bug, the query includes all *known* descendants of `Rectangle`.

 A way to ensure this works correctly regardless of the order of execution is to
 load the leaves of the tree by hand at the bottom of the file that defines the